GoogleCloudPlatform/community/tutorials/gke-less-disruptive-node-upgrades/index.md

 	server.HandleFunc("/healthz", healthz)
 ```

+### C) Deploy the modified application and verify it’s running and health check works

-## 4. Start a client that generates load on the application and run tests with a single pod
+## 2. Generate load and measure error rate

+### A) Run tests with a single pod

-## 5. Add more replicas, configure pod anti affinity, readiness probe and generate load
+### B) Add more replicas, configure pod anti affinity, readiness probe and test again

-## 6. Run an upgrade without surge node while serving traffic

-## 7. Run upgrade with surge while serving traffic
+## 3. Test the impact of upgrades on application availability

+### A. Upgrade node pool without surge nodes

+### B. Upgrade node pool with surge nodes

 # Conclusion and follow up steps